mkudija/mkudija.github.io/reading-notes/_md/2021-10-30-Live Not By Lies.md

 	- Fr.
 Kolaković had studied Soviet communism deeply to prepare for his missionary work --> we need to study the ideologies of today to know how to respond to them
 - **Totalitarianism**: form of government that combines political authoritarianism with an ideology that seeks to displace all prior traditions and control all aspects of life
 	- Seeks to define and control reality; truth is whatever the rulers say it is
-	- Fills a void previously occupied by religion
+	- [[Secular Religion]]: Fills a void previously occupied by religion
 	- Embraces the Myth of Progress as justification for eliminating all opposition (49)
 - The new totalitarianism is **Soft Totalitarianism**: exploits modern man's preference for comfort and pleasure and convenience over principles
 	- The relevant dystopia is not *Nineteen Eighty-Four* but *Brave New World*